Logiqx/gps-details/docs/devices/garmin/watches/fenix.md

 The history of the fēnix (and epix) has been summarised in an [article](https://www.dcrainmaker.com/2023/12/garmin-fenix7-epix-release-history-explained.html) by DC Rainmaker.

+The fēnix E is essentially a re-packaged epix (Gen 2) - 47 mm, but with newer system software.

 The various models are listed in reverse-chronological order.
 The release dates are generally from [Wikipedia](https://en.wikipedia.org/wiki/Garmin_Fenix#Models).